 There were also changes to the process to get a permit in the floodplain to redevelop or remodel residential properties.
 When the redevelopment or remodeling make the property safer from flooding, City staff can now approve the permit instead of seeking approval from the Austin City Council.
 There were also changes to the specifics of how high a building needs to be elevated.

-We are currently working on a code revision regarding commercial redevelopment in the floodplain.
-The change is meant to make it easier to redevelop a commercial property when the changes make the building safer from flooding.
-This proposed code revision is similar to the provision for residential properties that went into effect in 2019.
+On September 1, 2022, the Austin City Council approved a code revision regarding commercial redevelopment in the floodplain.
+The change makes it easier to redevelop a commercial property when the changes make the building safer from flooding.
+This code revision is similar to the provision for residential properties that went into effect in 2019.